canopas/group-track-flutter/README.md

 The Canopas team enthusiastically welcomes contributions and project participation!
 There are a bunch of things you can do if you want to contribute!
 The [Contributor Guide](CONTRIBUTING.md) has all the information you need for everything from reporting bugs to contributing entire new features.
 Please don't hesitate to jump in if you'd like to, or even ask us questions if something isn't clear.

 ## Credits
-GroupTrack is owned and maintained by the [Canopas team](https://canopas.com/).
+Grouptrack is owned and maintained by the [Canopas team](https://canopas.com/).
 You can follow them on X at [@canopassoftware](https://x.com/canopassoftware) for project updates and releases.
 If you are interested in building apps or designing products, please let us know.
 We'd love to hear from you!

 <a href="https://canopas.com/contact"><img src="./screenshots/cta_btn.png" width=300></a>

 ## License

-GroupTrack is licensed under the Apache License, Version 2.0.
+Grouptrack is licensed under the Apache License, Version 2.0.

 ```
 Copyright 2024 Canopas Software LLP